 Sir Henry Solomon Wellcome and his college friend Silas Burroughs established the company 'Burroughs Wellcome' that was the first to make and sell medication as tablets and not as liquid.

 Sir Henry had a lifelong fascination with the unusual, and his curiosity inspired him to fund extensive research laboratories and to amass over a million artefacts during his lifetime – most on display here.

 Responding to the terms of Sir Henry Wellcome’s Will, The Wellcome Trust has become the largest charitable foundation in the world that is dedicated to improvements in human and animal health.

-In this context, it is should not seem unusual that the Trust would commission Thomas Heatherwick before he became world renowned for the richness of his creativity and how he combines art, engineering, civic design, and makes innovative use of materials.
+In this context, it is should not seem unusual that the Trust would commission Thomas Heatherwick before he became world renowned purely based upon the richness of his creativity and how he combines art, engineering and civic design, and makes innovative use of materials.